imAlessas/db-SQL-exercises/README.md

 ### Queries

-The following queries are implemented:
+The following queries are implemented.
+It is strongly recommended to analyze the query code, this list's purpose is to specify the contract utilized in the query but it does not explain the query functioning.

 #### [query-1](src/queries/airports/query-1.sql)